alexsikorski/youtube-trends/README.md

 ## Feature plan
 * Directory of data stored relative to day date.
 * Directory selection and data visualisation.
+* View topics and respective views followed by a break-down.
 ## Author
 Alex Sikorski